 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at HIGH.
+File closes at VERY HIGH.
 Book direct six to eight weeks out for UN General Assembly, fall peaks, and holiday weekends.
 Skip if mall-tower energy puts you off; the entrance sits above a shopping concourse.